 In the United Kingdom a pension has been provided by the state since the 1920s.
 The state pension is a contribution-based benefit, payable from the state retirement age for life, the amount of pension payable depending on an individual's National Insurance contribution history1.
 The provision of a basic old age pension reduced the need for private sector provision, but in recent years the cost of providing the state pension has increased substantially as a result of such factors as increased life expectancy, a falling birth rate, and EU equal treatment legislation2.
-Accordingly, successive governments have attempted to shift the
+Accordingly,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.